RobertMartinez/robertmartinez.github.io/_posts/2015-09-19-top-podcast-programs.md

 * [The 7th Story](http://thememorypalace.us/2015/01/the-7th-story/)
 * [Other Bodies](http://thememorypalace.us/2014/10/other-bodies/)

-###radiolab
+##radiolab

+Only recently gotten into this (thanks, Rosie!).
+This is the first episode I've been telling people about non-stop.

 * [Rhino hunter](http://www.radiolab.org/story/rhino-hunter/)

-###freakenomics
+##freakenomics

+When it's good it's great.
+Here are two from this year that are very well researched and presented.

-* [How Do We Know What Really Works In Healthcare](http://freakonomics.com/2015/04/02/how-do-we-know-what-really-works-in-healthcare-a-new-freakonomics-radio-podcast/) - first of a 2 part series.
+* [How Do We Know What Really Works In Healthcare](http://freakonomics.com/2015/04/02/how-do-we-know-what-really-works-in-healthcare-a-new-freakonomics-radio-podcast/) - this is the first of a 2 part series.
 * [Is Americas Education Problem Really Just A Teacher Problem](http://freakonomics.com/2014/11/27/is-americas-education-problem-really-just-a-teacher-problem-a-new-freakonomics-radio-podcast/)

+I'll keep adding to this list of top podcast programs in my [Recommendations](http://robm.xyz/recommendations) section.
+Stay tuned.